Jobber vs. ServiceTitan (2026): Which Is Right for Your Crew?

 Jobber’s Scheduling: Functional and Fast

-Jobber’s scheduling interface is calendar-based, drag-and-drop, and works well for one-to-twenty-tech operations.
-You can assign jobs, set recurring visits, see your crew’s day at a glance, and send automated appointment reminders to customers.
-The GPS tracking shows you where your techs are.
-For a small operation, this covers 95% of daily dispatch needs without a learning curve.
+You can send automated appointment reminders to customers.
+GPS tracking shows you where your techs are.
+For a small operation, this covers 95% of daily dispatch needs.

 ServiceTitan’s Dispatch: Built for Complexity

-Features like ServiceTitan’s Dispatch Pro module add AI-assisted scheduling recommendations.
+ServiceTitan’s Dispatch Pro module adds AI-assisted scheduling recommendations.
 That’s genuinely powerful — if you have a dispatcher who knows how to use it.
-If your “dispatcher” is also your spouse answering phones from home, that depth creates friction, not efficiency.

 Invoicing and Pricebook Management